codeforamerica/ohana-api-admin/README.md

 [![Stories in Ready](https://badge.waffle.io/codeforamerica/ohana-api-admin.png?label=ready)](https://waffle.io/codeforamerica/ohana-api-admin) [![Build Status](https://travis-ci.org/codeforamerica/ohana-api-admin.svg?branch=master)](https://travis-ci.org/codeforamerica/ohana-api-admin)

-This is an admin interface for the data that is exposed by the [Ohana API](http://github.com/codeforamerica/ohana-api/).
+This is an example Rails app that shows how you can build an admin interface for the data that is exposed by the [Ohana API](http://github.com/codeforamerica/ohana-api/).
 It allows organization members to sign up with their email address, and allows them to update the locations that belong to their organization.

 Once a user is signed up, they can be given "master admin" status by setting their "role" field to "admin".
 This is done by editing the role field directly in the MongoDB interface (via Mongolab if you are deploying to Heroku using this app's default configuration).
 This will allow the admin to access and update all the data.

+## Current status

+As of June 5, 2014, we have decided to merge the admin functionality into the [Ohana API](http://github.com/codeforamerica/ohana-api/) Rails app to make it easier to maintain.
+This repo will still remain available as a demo application that you can use to build an external admin interface.
+It is fully functional and works with the current Ohana API.

+As development of the API progresses, there will probably be more database fields supported, but they most likely won't be added to this repo.
+So, if you would like to be able to edit a certain field that's not currently available in this repo, you can either use the admin interface in the API app (once it's ready), or fork this repo and add the fields yourself in your own copy of the admin interface.

 ## Demo
 You can see a running version of the application at